 Just-In-Time is the same as planning, to get an activity ready exactly when next process or team in turn is ready to continue adding value to the activity.
 In TPS, Just-In-Time is not only about planning in order to get a high Flow Efficiency, but also quality, healthy people, etc. With the repetitive work that a production context is, Toyota has found out over many decades that planning the production with takt time is the most efficient.
 This is combined with very short cycles to bring up any problem to the surface as fast as possible, according to Jidoka, the second of the conceptual pillars of the TPS house.

 Of course, it is a very big difference between waterfall product development in projects that is knowledge work with non-repetitive, long cycles of months, and production that is repetitive with a takt time of minutes.
-Inside the time-boxes the work are also very different with many long-term non-plannable interdependencies to other teams in product development, and with only a clear hand-over between the processes next to each other in production.
+Inside the time-boxes the work is also very different with many long-term non-plannable interdependencies to other teams in product development, and with only a clear hand-over between the processes next to each other in production.
 But we still have the same repetitive planning pattern, with phases/disciplines or processes with different I-competence and a handover between them.
 The similarities of sequential work between TPS and waterfall development is further explained in this blog post.

 What also is important to point out, is that it is the same Critical Path***** thinking for projects with waterfall and TPS, which means that if an activity on the Critical Path***** is delayed, that means directly a decrease of the Flow Efficiency.